By Bill Speros | | 6 mins

 The total is 10% higher than the current budget and 20% more than the last pre-pandemic spending plan passed in 2019.

 In other words, Florida is flush with cash.

 The argument that “Sports Betting Is Good For The State’s Bottom Line” and “It’s Needed To Fund Education” fell flat in 2022 and will fall flat again in 2024.

-Especially in a presidential election year that could include either/or both Donald Trump and Ron DeSantis on the GOP side of the ballot.
+Especially in a presidential election year that could include both Donald Trump and Ron DeSantis on the GOP side of the ballot.